How to get to the Whitsundays

 The Whitsundays is an archipelago of 74 islands located 55km off Queensland’s north-eastern coast.
-The region is sandwiched between Brisbane in southern Queensland (1,120km away) and Cairns in northern Queensland (630km away).
-It can be a deceivingly long journey to the Whitsundays so it’s important to allow plenty of time to get there.
+The islands are sandwiched between Brisbane in southern Queensland (1,120km away) and Cairns in northern Queensland (630km away).
+It can be a deceivingly long journey to travel to the Whitsundays so it’s important to allow plenty of time to get there.
+The closest towns are Airlie Beach (where the majority of tours begin), Proserpine, Bowen and Collinsville.
+The best way to get to the Whitsundays depends on your budget and where you're coming from.

 Getting to the Whitsundays by air

 The most convenient way to get to the Whitsunday region is by flying to Whitsunday Coast Airport (PPP) on the mainland in Prosperine.
-There are daily commercial flights from various destinations in Australia.
-Whitsunday Coast Airport is 20km from Airlie Beach and takes about 30-40 min in a car or bus.
-From here, you can transfer to Airlie Beach via taxi (approx. cost is $100), airport shuttle bus (adult fee is $22 one way or $36 return) or private transfer.
-You can fly direct to Whitsunday Coast Airport from Sydney, Melbourne, Brisbane and Cairns.
+There are daily commercial flights to and from various destinations in Australia including Sydney, Cairns, Brisbane and Melbourne.
+Whitsunday Coast Airport is 20km from Airlie Beach centre and you can transfer via taxi (approx. cost is $100), airport shuttle bus (an adult fee is $22 one way or $36 return) or private transfer.
+Below are the average flight times:

 Sydney - 2.5 hours